KmKoTryFind1nocent/ddos-tool/README.md

 # Cxerys-DoS
+# Srry for the wrong name its a DoS tool not a DDoS tool
-run with perl .cxerys in folder Cxerys-DoS
+run with perl .cxerys in folder ddos-tool